Shift-Software/Cyber/docs/index.md

 3. [Freshsales](https://www.freshworks.com/crm/lp/crm-customer-management/1/)
 Out of the three, Freshsales is by far the best, it has so many options and in-detail management.
 Some options may be redundant for certain customers.

+# Industry standard techniques in managing inventory and sales
+There are different inventory management techniques
+- FIFO (first in first out) and LIFO (last in first out)
+- ABC category
+- Minimum order quantity, Economic order quantity.
+- JIT (Just in Time Inventory) management.
+- JIC (Just in Case Inventory) model.

+### Points to consider
+- Maintaining relationship with suppliers especially when orders arise
+- Assessing the suppliers, how often do they miss the deadline?
+- Regularly auditing the inventory
+- Tracking customer sales to see trends in customer behavior
+- Predicting future demand/supply
+- Store inventory in strategic locations to reduce shipping costs
+- Discover trends to drive growth

+How does Amazon manage its inventories?

 # References